mirzaxbilal/MLDeploymentAPI/README.md

 ## Assumptions

 - Redis is used for both streaming and temporary result storage.
-- No authentication is needed as per the requirements.
 - The consumer always starts from the beginning of the stream (can be adjusted for production).

 ---